yuyinzhou/yuyinzhou.github.io/_pages/about.md

 <span style="color: red;">I am looking for multiple self-motivated PhD/interns to work on machine learning, computer vision and AI for healthcare.
 Welcome to drop me an email with your CV and publications (if any). </span>

+<span style="color: red;">Due to the large amount of emails I receive, I may not be able to respond to each one individually. </span>

 **Recent News**
 - Our [ICCV Computer Vision for Automated Medical Diagnosis Workshop](https://sites.google.com/view/CVAMD2021/) is featured in [ICCV Daily](https://www.rsipvision.com/ICCV2021-Tuesday/16/)
 - I am serving as a Senior Program Committee for [AAAI 2022](https://aaai.org/Conferences/AAAI-22/)